hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

         [review] - JSS: Not convinced this is a more refined upper bound.
         [review] - AJWT: These docs probably need to be expanded now.

-    The 'cauchy_schwarz_orderM' uses a more refined upper bound for the Hamiltonian matrix elements, but which requires O(Number of basis functions) time cost for each particle being spawned from.
+    The 'power_pitzer_orderM' uses a more refined upper bound for the Hamiltonian matrix elements, but which requires O(Number of basis functions) time cost for each particle being spawned from.